Sankeerthini/IDA-Credits-and-Grants/README.md

 **Insights**

-- Funding: A substantial portion of the capital has been allocated, indicating active commitment to the project.
+- **Funding**: A substantial portion of the capital has been allocated, indicating active commitment to the project.
-- Repayment Performance: The amounts payable to the IDA exhibit strong repayment characteristics, which are important for the sustainability of the Bank.
+- **Repayment Performance**: The amounts payable to the IDA exhibit strong repayment characteristics, which are important for the sustainability of the Bank.
-- No cash flow: Managing cash flow helps in faster completion of the project and improves cash management.
+- **No cash flow**: Managing cash flow helps in faster completion of the project and improves cash management.